Mario Benedetti: Early life and education

-Benedetti was born 1920 in Paso de los Toros in the Uruguayan Tacuarembó Department to Brenno Benedetti, a pharmaceutical and chemical winemaker, and Matilde Farrugia, who were of Italian descent.
-Two years later, they moved to Tacuarembó, the capital city of the departamento, and shortly after that, his father tried to buy a business but was cheated and went into bankruptcy, so they moved and settled in Montevideo, the capital city of the country, where they lived in difficult economic conditions.
-Mario completed six years of primary school at the Deutsche Schule Montevideo, where he also learned German, which later allowed him to be the first translator of Franz Kafka in Uruguay.
+Benedetti was born 1920 in Paso de los Toros in the Uruguayan Tacuarembó Department to Brenno Benedetti, a pharmaceutical and chemical winemaker, and Matilde Farrugia, both of Italian descent.
+Two years later, they moved to Tacuarembó, the capital city of the departament, and shortly after that his father tried to buy a business but was cheated and went into bankruptcy, so they moved to Montevideo, the capital city of the country, where they lived in difficult economic conditions.
+Mario completed six years of primary school at the Deutsche Schule Montevideo, where he learned German, which later allowed him to be the first translator of Franz Kafka in Uruguay.
 His father immediately removed him from the school when Nazi ideology started featuring in the classroom.
-For two years afterwards, he studied at Liceo Miranda, but for the rest of his high-school years he did not attend an educational institution.
+For the next two years he studied at Liceo Héctor Miranda, but for the rest of his high-school years he did not attend an educational institution.
 In those years he learned shorthand, which was his livelihood for a long time.
-At the age of 14 he began working, first as a stenographer and then as a seller, public officer, accountant, journalist, broadcaster and translator.
+At the age of 14 he began working, first as a stenographer and then as a salesman, public officer, accountant, journalist, broadcaster and translator.

 Career

 He trained as a journalist with Carlos Quijano, on the weekly newspaper Marcha.
 From 1938 and 1941 he lived in Buenos Aires, Argentina.
 He worked in different professions on both banks of the Río de la Plata river, for example, as a stenographer.
 In 1946 he married Luz López Alegre.

 He was a member of the "Generation of 45", an Uruguayan intellectual and literary movement that included Carlos Maggi, Manuel Flores Mora, Ángel Rama, Emir Rodríguez Monegal, Idea Vilariño, Carlos Real de Azúa, José Pedro Díaz, Amanda Berenguer, Ida Vitale, Líber Falco, Juan Carlos Onetti, among others.

 He wrote for the weekly Uruguayan newspaper Marcha from 1945 until it was forcibly closed by the military government in 1973, and was its literary director from 1954.
 In 1957, he traveled to Europe and visited nine countries as a correspondent for Marcha weekly magazine and El Diario newspaper.

+In 1960, Benedetti published what would become his best-known novel, La Tregua (The Truce).
+It was eventually translated into 19 languages.
+It was later adapted into the 1974 film The Truce.